rustatian/articles/algorithms/bitwise_and_task.md

 Output: 0
 ```

-So, there are at least 2 solution to solve this problem (I'll write it down in my favorite programming language - Rust).
-First solution is simple, we will go from first number in range over the all presenten numbers (last number is included)
+So, there are at least 2 solutions to solve this problem (I'll write it down in my favorite programming language - Rust).
+First solution is simple, we will go from first number in range over the all presented numbers (last number is included)
 ```
 9   -- |0|0|0|0|1|0|0|1|
 10  -- |0|0|0|0|1|0|1|0|